OmarShawky1/ACU/ACU-Mind-Map-Explanation.md

          1. Software Engineering.
          2. Artificial Intelligence (Machine Learning Engineer, Deep Vision...).

-## Essential & Miscellaneous
+## Essential

-They are courses and materials for everyone (from one, who is about to start his education journey, to a senior software engineer).
+The essential knowledge, behavior and tools for everyone ($0\rightarrow \infty$ years of experience).
 Learning "How to ask?", "How to search?", "How to study?" and essential tools will boost your productivity 10-50x!

-They are devised of 4 categories:

 1. Essential skills: (How to ask?), (How to search?), (How to study?), (How to pick your road map?).
 2. Essential tools: Git & GitHub, Linux, IDEs... .
-3. Knowledge Base: Stackoverflow-like but for incurated resources (resources collection under review that will be added later to respective section).
-4. Job process:
-   1. Resume.
-   2. Job application.
-   3. Interview Questions: Problem-Solving, System Design, Behavioral... .
+3. Knowledge Base: Stackoverflow-like for resources.
+(Later, when a topic becomes popular, it is turned into a channel with its own traffic and resources.
+This channel is a way for new people to catch up with old resources & discussions).

 # Services